Saty-am02/InstrumentalPedia/README.md

 ## Features

-- Learning system showcasing my projects and work.
+- Instruments showcasing my projects and work.
 - About section for sharing my thoughts and experiences.
 - Contact page for getting in touch with me.
 - Login/Sinup page for user.
-- Quotes section.
+- instrument list section.
-- Diffrent sections for diffrent languages.
+- Diffrent sections for diffrent Instrument.

 ## Screenshot